+'''

 allocate-foreign-string size

 &key unsigned =>

 foreign-string

+'''

-The size of the space to be allocated in bytes.
+size The size of the space to be allocated in bytes. unsigned A boolean flag with a default value of T. When true, marks the pointer as an :unsigned-char. foreign-string A foreign string which has undefined contents.

-:unsigned-char.

-foreign-string A foreign string which has undefined contents.